 Around 80% of people are allergic to certain materials in the air.
 Exposure or inhalation of these allergens can trigger asthma and make breathing difficult.
 An allergen could be anything, such as pollen, mold spores, cockroach droppings, dust mites, dust particles, dried pet saliva, etc. Furry pets can also trigger asthma because of the dust mites inhabiting their fur.
 The majority of these allergens can be avoided by keeping away from such airborne particles.

-A heavy set of exercises often leads to shortness of breath, and the symptoms may worsen in an asthmatic.
+A heavy set of exercises often leads to getting short of breath, and the symptoms may worsen in people with asthma.
 When you’re exercising, the body goes short on oxygen levels and demands rapid breathing as compensation.
 Consequently, the constricted airways of an asthma patient get overburdened.
 This overexertion of the lungs can result in chest tightness, coughing, and breathing difficulty.
 What’s even more troubling is that exercising out in the cold, dry air can aggravate the asthma seizure considerably.
-So, the best way is to avoid strenuous workouts and opt for slow warm-up exercises discussed with your doctor.
+So, the best way is to avoid strenuous workouts and opt for slow warm-up exercises discussed with your diving doctor.

 Pollution or Smoke

-While pollution is a hazard to everyone’s health, the risk factor for asthma patients goes significantly higher.
+While pollution is a hazard to everyone’s health, there is a significantly higher risk factor for asthma patients.
 Some people are triggered by irritants in the air, like fumes, gases, smoke, smog, pollutants, etc. The smoke from a factory, car, or burning wood is a mixture of harmful gases, thus being a potential danger to asthmatics.
 Cigarette smoke is also another trigger, more often in workplaces.
 This is in the form of ‘secondhand smoke’ created by a smoker but inhaled by the surrounding people.

 Asthmatics fear winter is because cold air worsens their symptoms.
 When cold air hits the airways, they react by constricting themselves.
 Our body is likely to secrete more mucus in cold weather.
 With lower moisture content, the airways become inflamed, which might lead to a seizure attack in asthmatics.
 Moreover, flu and viral infections become increasingly common in winters.
 All these factors combine to exacerbate asthma to a seriously severe level.